yeschan119/yeschan119/README.md

 ### My website
   + https://www.yeschan119.com

-### A long-term plan
-  + I'm interested in data engineering and data mining.
-    + I have experienced various data mining projects you can find in my Github.
 <!--
 **yeschan119/yeschan119** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.